 Using Life Insurance

 If the estate cannot be reduced enough to avoid the estate tax, then a life insurance plan may be a good option.
 Having an up-to-date valuation can help you determine how much life insurance to carry, at a minimum, to cover the estate tax.

 A business valuation is an important component of estate planning.
-Determining the value of your business is not something you should attempt on your own, especially given the fact that the IRS could challenge your valuation.
-While a business valuation cannot guarantee you will go unaudited by the IRS, it can give you peace of mind that you have burden of proof from a qualified valuation specialist.
-A profitable and growing business is likely to increase in value as time passes, so adjustments may need to be made continually to your estate plan.
+Determining the value of your business is not something you should attempt on your own.
+Especially given the fact that the IRS could challenge your valuation.
+A business valuation cannot guarantee you will go unaudited by the IRS.
+But it can give you peace of mind that you have proof from a qualified valuation specialist.
+A profitable and growing business is likely to increase in value as time passes.
+So, adjustments may need to be made continually to your estate plan.
 You should contact a knowledgeable and experienced estate-planning attorney to help you understand how your business impacts your estate plan.
 We are happy to give you some references.

 Our valuation professionals, at Peak Business Valuation, have extensive knowledge of estate planning valuations.
 We can also help to identify ways to increase the value of your business through a valuation.
 We welcome any questions you may have.
 Feel free to reach out by scheduling a free consultation.